utelecon/utelecon.github.io/src/pages/en/events/2024-09-13/index.md

 - Part III: Communication Tools and Cloud Services Available in UTokyo
   - Zoom, Webex, Slack, ECCS (Google services), Microsoft services
 - Closing Remarks
-- Q and A session
+- Q&A session

-A link to Slido for Q and A session will be available when the materials are posted.
+You can ask questions during the session using Slido.
 Questions in advance are also welcome.

 ### Presenter
 - TAURA Kenjiro, Executive Director and Vice President